I worked for many years as a science teacher in Toronto, Ontario, and now am an occasional teacher working on the local school board.

-It is inevitable that most students will at one time or another fail an academic or work course exam.
+Inevitably, most students will at one time or another fail an academic or work course exam.
 The feelings which result are often devastating.
-Often, the failure is not the result of lack of studying and preparation although often lack of commitment may be the primary factor in failure.
+Often, failure is not the result of a lack of studying and preparation although often lack of commitment may be the primary factor in failure.

 Just as in grief over significant loss, most people go through a series of emotions after their failure.

 - Most people become fearful of being unable to attain success in that particular course or school in general.

 - They either choose to give up or drop out.

 - Or, they make the choice to try again by using different strategies.